efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fsl/index.md

 - Positron cut (GeV)
 - Gamma cut (GeV)

-A list of ATLAS specific regions comes in the atlas-conf.json condfiguration file provided by GeoModel.
+A list of ATLAS specific regions comes in the atlas-conf.json configuration file provided by GeoModel.

 ## Sensitive Detectors Tab

 {{ imgutils_image_caption('fsl-sen.png',
    alt='fsl',
-   cap='fsl sensitive detector tab', width ='700px',
+   cap='fsl sensitive detectors tab', width ='700px',
    urlFix=False)
 }}

-In order to add Sensitive Detectors one can create plugins which can then be added to the simulation through the menu shown above.
-Visit the Plugin Support page for more details.
+In order to add Geant4 Sensitive Detectors one can create plugins which can then be added to the simulation through the menu shown above.
+Visit the [Plugin Support page](https://geomodel.web.cern.ch/home/fullsimlight/plugin-support/) for more details.

 ## User Actions Tab